JaxGaussianProcesses/GPJax/paper.md

 For completeness, packages written for languages other than Python include GPML [@rasmussen2010gaussian] and GPStuff [@vanhatalo2013gpstuff] in Matlab.
 An R port also exists for GPStuff.
 Within Julia, there exists GaussianProcesses.jl [@fairbrother2022gaussianprocesses], AugmentedGaussianProcesses.jl [@fajou20a] and Stheno.jl [@stheno2022tebbutt].

-Gaussian process implementations are available in a number of modern probabilistic programming languages such as NumPyro [@phan2019composable], Stan [@carpenter2017stan], and PyMC [@Salvatier2016].
+GP implementations are available in a number of modern probabilistic programming languages such as NumPyro [@phan2019composable], Stan [@carpenter2017stan], and PyMC [@Salvatier2016].

 # External usage